If you love Thai cuisine, you’re going to DIG this Thai chicken soup recipe!

 - Fresh Cilantro

-- Once shimmering, add 3 white and pale greens only, thinly sliced scallions, 4 garlic cloves garlic, 2 teaspoons minced ginger, and 1 with seeds, thinly sliced jalapenos.
+- Once shimmering, add thinly sliced scallions (3), garlic (4 cloves), minced ginger (2 teaspoons), and thinly sliced jalapenos (1 with seeds).
 Saute until fragrant, about 2 minutes.

-- Stir in 2 sliced bell peppers,1 cup sliced mushrooms, and 2 lemongrass.
+- Stir in sliced bell peppers (2), sliced mushrooms (1 cup), and lemongrass (3 bulbs).
 Saute until softened, about 3-5 minutes.

 - Bring soup to a boil, then cover and continue to cook for 25 minutes.
 Check chicken to see that it's cooked through fully (no longer pink) before moving on to the next step.

-- Place cooked chicken on a plate and all it to rest for 10 minutes.
+- Place cooked chicken on a plate and let it rest for 10 minutes.

 - Shred chicken into large pieces and return to the soup.